EnmaYuki/record_system/README.md

 # Project Status
 We apologize for the late implementation which cause the incomplete status of the task.

+The function of reset password is not yet finish, so it is failed to work.

-The page of student and teacher has not already done so that those function of personal information and the assessment is fail to implement.
+Also, the page of student and teacher has not already done so that those function of personal information and the assessment is fail to implement.